 - A. A functional role of each interim committee is to review and assess the development and implementation of public policy.
-Public comment should be solicited and be designed to assist committees in their policy role. - B. Each committee is committed to providing an opportunity for effective public involvement in public policy development and review. - C. Public comment will be taken at the discretion of the committee chairman or chairwoman. - D. In order to manage the committee's time and agenda, the chairman or chairwoman of a committee may limit individual public comment in a manner that allows equal and fair opportunity for public comment. - E. Submission of written comments is encouraged. - F. Common courtesy is required of all parties at all times. - G. The chairman or chairwoman has the discretion to recess committee meetings whenever considered appropriate. - H. Recording or videotaping of committee meetings is permissible in a manner that does not disrupt the meeting.
+Public comment should be solicited and be designed to assist committees in their policy role. - B. Each committee is committed to providing an opportunity for effective public involvement in public policy development and review. - C. (1) Except as provided in subsection (2), public comment will be taken at the discretion of the committee chairman or chairwoman.
+Public comment may be taken in person or through written communication. - (2) Public comment may not be accepted over the phone. (amended 12/7/11) - D. In order to manage the committee's time and agenda, the chairman or chairwoman of a committee may limit individual public comment in a manner that allows equal and fair opportunity for public comment. - E. Submission of written comments is encouraged.
+Written comments may be accepted at any time through electronic or regular correspondence and will be copied to all committee members and entered into the record. (amended 12/7/11) - F. Common courtesy is required of all parties at all times. - G. The chairman or chairwoman has the discretion to recess committee meetings whenever considered appropriate. - H. Recording or videotaping of committee meetings is permissible in a manner that does not disrupt the meeting.